alexberriman/pong/README.md

 - `npm install`
 - `npm run serve app-web` to start the web application
+- `npm run serve api-matches` to start the users api
 - `npm run serve api-users` to start the users api
+- `npm run serve api-rankings` to start the users api
 - `npm run storybook common-ui` to start the common ui storybook

 ## License